dart-lang/language/working/0015-infer-required/feature-specification.md

 There is no dynamic semantics of this mechanism, all behaviors are determined by the current rules of the language applied to the program where the compile-time transformation has taken place.

+## Discussion

+The proposal in issue 3287 includes the keyword `optional`, and uses it in the cases where this proposal just specifies that `required` is not inferred (because the omission of `required` is allowed, and has a different meaning).

+The approach where `optional` is used implies that there will be a long modifier on _every_ potentially non-nullable named parameter in every function type and every abstract method declaration.
+This proposal is based on the assumption that the use of a modifier in that manner is too verbose.

+However, if we prefer the added safety of explicitness then we can easily adjust this proposal to require `optional` in said cases.

 ## CHANGELOG